2020 SABR Analytics Conference research presentations

 8:30-10:00 a.m., Sunday, March 15

-RP10-RP12 will take place consecutively in a single session in the Grand Ballroom (3rd floor).
+RP10-RP12 took place consecutively in a single session in the Grand Ballroom (3rd floor).

 RP10: Examining Neural Activity to Pitches and Feedback at the Plate: Psychological and Performance Implications

 - Audio: Click here to listen to Jason's presentation (MP3; 33:48)